Ralim/IronOS/Documentation/Settings.md

 ### Setting: Detailed solder screen

 Should the device show an 'advanced' soldering view.
-This is a text based view that shows more information at the cost of no nice graphics.
+This is a text-based view that shows more information at the cost of no nice graphics.

 On device help text: